-- The Great Lakes Basin covers an area greater than 750 000 square kilometres.
+- The Great Lakes basin covers an area greater than 765,000 square kilometres.

 - Only 1% of the waters of the Great Lakes are renewed each year by snow melt and rain.

-- The most severe flood in Canadian history occurred on October 14 to 15, 1954 when Hurricane Hazel brought 214 millimetres of rain in Toronto region in just 72 hours.
+- The most severe storm flooding event in the Great Lakes basin occurred on October 14 and 15 1954, when Hurricane Hazel brought 214 millimetres of rain to the Toronto area over 48 hours.

-- Floods are the most costly natural disasters in Canada in terms of property damage.
+- Extreme weather events, including storm related flooding, have become the most costly type of natural disaster in Canada in terms of property damage.